MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-az-cli2.md

 The Azure CLI 2.0 uses the `--query` parameter to execute a [JMESPath query](http://jmespath.org) on the results of your `az` command.
 JMESPath is a powerful query language for JSON outputs.
 If you unfamiliar with JMESPath queries you can find a tutorial at [JMESPath.org/tutorial](http:/JMESPath.org/tutorial.html).

-Queries can be run for a variety of different purposes.
+'Query' parameter is supported by every resource tyoe (e.g. Container Services, Web Apps, VM, etc.) within Azure CLI 2.0 and can be used for a variety of different purposes.
 We have listed several examples below.

+## Selecting simple properties

+The simple `list` command with `table` output format returns a curated set of most common simple properties for each resource type in an easy-to-read tabular format.

-## List resource group and VM names for all virtual machines in your subscription
+List resource group and VM names for all virtual machines in your subscription

 ```azurecli
 az vm list \